-- 28. Cultural and Historic Resources HIST-3: Four of the 10 buildings proposed to be demolished-Martinez Hall, Founders Hall, Noni Eccles Treadwell Ceramic Arts Center, and Barclay Simpson Sculpture Studio-are individually eligible for listing in the California Register and as Oakland Landmarks.
+- 29. Cultural and Historic Resources HIST-3: Four of the 10 buildings proposed to be demolished-Martinez Hall, Founders Hall, Noni Eccles Treadwell Ceramic Arts Center, and Barclay Simpson Sculpture Studio-are individually eligible for listing in the California Register and as Oakland Landmarks.
 Demolition of these four buildings would render them ineligible for listing in the California Register or as Oakland Landmarks.
 Implementation of Mitigation Measure HIST-3 requires that the Project Sponsor hire a consultant to prepare written and photographic documents of these four buildings to reduce adverse effects on historical resources.
 However, while this mitigation would reduce the level of impact to historical resources as a result of the project, the impact would still be significant and unavoidable.
-This significant and unavoidable impact is overridden as set forth below in the Statement of Overriding Considerations. - 29.
-Cultural and Historic Resources HIST-4: To facilitate construction of the project, three significant examples of Late Modern architecture would be demolished: Founders Hall, a 1968 Brutalist building designed by DeMars & Reay; Martinez Hall, a 1968 Third Bay Tradition building designed by DeMars & Reay; and the Noni Eccles Treadwell Ceramic Arts Center, a 1973 Third Bay Tradition building designed, combined by Worley Wong and Ronald Brocchini.
+This significant and unavoidable impact is overridden as set forth below in the Statement of Overriding Considerations. - 30.
+Cultural and Historic Resources HIST-4: To facilitate construction of the project, three significant examples of Late Modern architecture would be demolished: Founders Hall, a 1968 Brutalist building designed by DeMars & Reay; Martinez Hall, a 1968 Third Bay Tradition building designed by DeMars & Reay; and the Noni Eccles Treadwell Ceramic Arts Center, a 1973 Third Bay Tradition building designed by Worley Wong and Ronald Brocchini.
 Implementation of the Project, as designed, combined with cumulative development citywide, including past, present, existing, approved, pending, and reasonably foreseeable future development, would contribute to a significant and unavoidable adverse cumulative impact to Oakland's Late Modern architectural resources.
 Mitigation Measure HIST-4 requires implementation of Mitigation Measure HIST-2d, which requires that the Project Sponsor contribute to the City's Façade Improvement Program to reduce the level of impact to historical resources as a result of the Project, but the impact would still be significant and unavoidable.
-This significant and unavoidable impact is overridden as set forth below in the Statement of Overriding Considerations. - 30.
+This significant and unavoidable impact is overridden as set forth below in the Statement of Overriding Considerations. - 31.
 Noise and Vibration NOI-1: The noise levels from operation of heavy construction equipment on the project site could impact nearby receptors.
-Mitigation Measure NOI-1 requires the Project Sponsor to implement SCA-NOI-1: Construction Days/Hours (#67), SCA-NOI-2: Construction Noise (#68), SCA-NOI-3: Extreme Construction Noise (#69), and SCA-NOI-4: Construction Noise Complaints (#71), which includes preparation of a Construction Noise Management Plan with site-specific noise attenuation measures.
-To further reduce impacts, an acoustical analysis shall be prepared by a qualified acoustical consultant prior to first construction related-permit issuance.
-The acoustical analysis shall show how the measures identified in the Construction Noise Management Plan will reduce impacts to below the project-specific performance standard of 80 dBA at each sensitive receptor.
-If such measures cannot reduce construction noise impacts at the nearest sensitive receptors to below 80 dBA, then the specific construction equipment operating above 80 dBA will be limited to 5 days at a time.
-Even with this specific performance standard and additional project specific mitigation measures, the impact may exceed the City's noise thresholds so the impact would conservatively remain significant and unavoidable.
+Implementation of Mitigation Measure NOI-1 requires the Project Sponsor to implement SCA-NOI-1, SCA-NOI-2, SCA-NOI-3, and SCA-NOI-4 to reduce the level of impact of noise and vibration, but construction noise would still be significant and unavoidable.
 This significant and unavoidable impact is overridden as set forth below in the Statement of Overriding Considerations.